 Mortgage-interest payments are deductible.
 Plus, the first $250,000 in price gain from a sale for an individual, or $500,000 for a couple, is tax-free if the house sold is a primary residence and the owner has lived in it for two of the previous five years … and there’s no limit on how often you can take this tax break.
 With respect to taxes, a home may be the very best “investment”.

 In much of California, the New York City area, on both east and west coasts, and many other areas, home prices have increased way beyond the means of many would-be residents, as well as current residents needing to move.
 What to do?
 Settle for a smaller house?
 Or one with a much longer commute?
 Rent and hope for a downturn? … or take a look at the virtues of other places … like metro-Phoenix?

-Those “other places” may actually be better places to live, as well as more affordable.
+Those “other places” may actually be better places to live, as well as more affordable, as well as have less risk of natural disasters like hurricanes, tornadoes, etc.